EPOS4: New theoretical concepts for modeling proton-proton and ion-ion scattering at very high energies: Making the link with QCD

 is unity.
-Unfortunately, as shown in \cite{werner:2023-epos4-smatrix}, we get at high $p_{t}$ for this ratio 0.2 and 0.5 for minimum bias PbPb at 5.02 TeV and $pp$ at 5.02 TeV, respectively.
-When trying to understand the origin of this failure, one finds immediately that it is related to energy-momentum sharing among subscatterings.
-Inclusive particle spectra (like $p_{t}$ distributions) are determined by the distribution of the LC momenta $x^{+}$ and $x^{-}$ of the subscatterings
+Unfortunately, as shown in \cite{werner:2023-epos4-smatrix}, one gets at high $p_{t}$ for this ratio 0.2 and 0.5 for minimum bias PbPb at 5.02 TeV and $pp$ at 5.02 TeV, respectively.
+When trying to understand the origin of this failure, one finds immediately (see Ref. \cite{werner:2023-epos4-smatrix}) that it is related to energy-momentum sharing among subscatterings.
+Inclusive particle spectra (like $p_{t}$ distributions) are determined by the distribution of the LC momenta $x^{+}$ and $x^{-}$ of the subscatterings.
+The squared CMS energy fraction